Non-Parametric Data-Driven Background Modelling using Conditional Probabilities: Background modelling with ancestral sampling

-The coupling of the Higgs boson to the first and second generation fermions is yet to be confirmed experimentally.
+} The coupling of the Higgs boson to the first and second generation fermions is yet to be confirmed experimentally.
 Rare exclusive decays of the Higgs boson into a light meson and a photon have been suggested as a probe of the couplings of the Higgs boson to light quarks.
 Specifically, the Higgs boson decay into a $\phi$ meson, where the decay $\phi\to K^{+}K^{-}$ is considered, and a photon is sensitive to the Higgs boson coupling to the strange quark.
 The ATLAS collaboration has performed a search for such decays using a dataset corresponding to $36\,\text{fb}^{-1}$ of $\sqrt{s}=13\,\text{TeV}$ $pp$ collisions\,\cite{Aaboud:2017xnb}.
-The final state consists of a pair of oppositely charged kaons, with an invariant mass consistent with the $\phi$ mass, recoiling against an isolated photon.
+The final state consists of a pair of oppositely charged kaons, with an invariant mass consistent with the $\phi$ meson mass, recoiling against an isolated photon.
 The main sources of background in this search are events involving inclusive direct photon production or multijet processes where a meson candidate is reconstructed from charged particles produced in a hadronic jet.
 Such processes are difficult to model accurately with MC event generators and represent an ideal use case for a data-driven non-parametric background modelling method.
-The method described above, based ancestral sampling, has been successfully deployed in several ATLAS searches for radiative Higgs boson decays to light mesons~\cite{Aaboud:2017xnb,Aaboud:2018txb,Aaboud:2016rug,Aad:2015sda}.
+The ancestral sampling-based technique described in this paper has been successfully deployed in several ATLAS searches for radiative Higgs boson decays to light mesons~\cite{Aaboud:2017xnb,Aaboud:2018txb,Aaboud:2016rug,Aad:2015sda}.
+In this paper the original technique and a modified implementation are presented, their statistical properties are characterised, and their relationship is discussed.

-\subsection{Event Selection, Analysis Strategy and Simulation}
+\subsection{Event selection, analysis strategy and simulation}